fraz3alpha/led-glow-jar/README.md

 ![All the power parts wired to the LEDs](images/prototype/prototype-02-leds-with-battery.jpg)

 Next up was the ESP8266 based control circuit.
 It would receive a regulated 3.3v from the battery, and provide a data signal to the LEDs - which would be directly powered from the battery.
-There might appear to be a lot of wires here, but really it is just the bits needed to program the ESP-01 board (which needs two external switches attached, along with an USB>Serial converted), and the 3.3v regulator at the far end.
+There might appear to be a lot of wires here, but really it is just the bits needed to program the ESP-01 board (which needs two external switches attached, along with an USB>Serial converter), and the 3.3v regulator at the far end.

 ![Control circuitry](images/prototype/prototype-08-control-circuits.jpg)